 It was also so useful to take this class because it prompted me to warp my vintage Glimåkra tapestry loom for the first time.
 When it came as a donation to the Weavers Guild, in the fall of 2014, it was covered in dusty, and probably mildewed, wool warp.
 I bought it as an extra, and didn’t even know it was such a wonderful find.

 I took off the bad warp and took photos of how everything was tied on.
 I contacted Joanne Hall and she was nice enough to send me a pdf of warping instructions.
+(A link is at the end of this post.)
 I also took photos of a warped loom just like it, which was used as a demonstration at the fabulous Contemporary International Tapestry exhibit at the Hunterdon Art Museum in 2015.

 With the Glimåkra, you can choose to use the posts on the top as a raddle, or hang a reed.
 Here’s my warped loom.
 I was pleased with the tension and weaving experience.